ndawlab/vectorRPE/README.rst

 - requirement files for figure analyses and deep RL agent [just output the .yml]

 - [in progress] all helper functions from Engelhard 2019 paper needed to run MATLAB scripts
+    - missing matlab script for timelock_to_cues. should add that in

 Work before publishing: